 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
-High levels of autonomy with activities of daily living often correlates with successful rehabilitation.
+This metric measures the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
+Many in the industry believe this is a measure of a facility's rehabilitation performance.

 Nearby Hospitals